solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

-wallets will still find its way for _timely_ block inclusion, accomplishing this mechanism's advertised _fairness_ in the sense of blockspace allocation and transaction fee isolation for each independent local fee markets even at the time of unrelated financial market's volatility, which entices well-capitalized usage demand in DeFi activities on chain.
+wallets will still find its way for _timely_ block inclusion, accomplishing this mechanism's advertised _fairness_ in the sense of blockspace allocation and transaction fee isolation for each independent local fee markets even at the time of financial market's volatility, which entices well-capitalized usage demand in DeFi activities on chain.

 This rate-limiting gets enforced only when the cluster deemed to be congested, meaning no idling block space is wasted when not congested.
 Also, those